 (June 30, 1808, Jane to Cass, Brabourne Letter 42)

-But another example of colds as code for pregnancy, in a letter to Fanny about recently postpartum Anna:
+But another example of colds as code for pregnancy is in a letter to Fanny about recently postpartum Anna:

 “Anna has had a bad cold, and looks pale.
 She has just weaned Julia.”